tolstoyevsky/mmb/rocketchat/README.md

 * finally, stop the current container and run `docker-compose up -d`.

 Next time you want to run Rocket.Chat, simply run `docker-compose up -d`.

-## Note to macOS users

-macOS doesn't have the `/srv` directory which the MongoDB service relies on.
-Moreover, it's not possible to create that directory because of [System Integrity Protection](https://arstechnica.com/gadgets/2015/09/os-x-10-11-el-capitan-the-ars-technica-review/8/#h1) (or simply SIP), so edit `docker-compose.yml` to replace `/srv/mongo:/data/db` to `./mongo:/data/db`.

 ## How to upgrade MongoDB 3.2 to 3.6